prastamaha/btechbicara/scenarios/tls-termination-sni.md

-# Configure Octavia Loadbalancer for Using TLS Termination
+# TLS Termination with SNI Scenario

 This example is exactly like [TLS Termination](tls-termination.md), except that we have multiple TLS certificates that we would like to use on the same listener using Server Name Indication (SNI) technology.